 At least 65 million tune in for Netflix NFL Christmas Day games.
 NBA holiday ratings also skyrocket

-LeBron James is going to have to make room for the NFL.
+LeBron James and the NBA are going to have make room for the NFL on Christmas.

-Wednesday's doubleheader on Netflix set records as the most-streamed NFL games in U.S. history, with numbers nearly five times more than the NBA.
+Netflix set records as the most-streamed NFL games in U.S. history while the NBA had its best holiday numbers in five years according to Nielsen.

+The NFL and Nielsen said 65 million U.S. viewers tuned in for at least one minute of one of the two NFL games.

 The Baltimore Ravens' 31-2 victory over the Houston Texans averaged 24.3 million while Kansas City's 29-10 win at Pittsburgh averaged 24.1 according to early viewer figures released by Nielsen on Thursday.